fastlane/fastlane/README.md

 Want to learn more?
 Explore guides for [iOS](https://docs.fastlane.tools/getting-started/ios/setup/) or [Android](https://docs.fastlane.tools/getting-started/android/setup/).

+## System Requirements

+Currently, _fastlane_ is officially supported to run on macOS.
+Support for other operating systems is limited and untested at this point in time. _fastlane_ uses system APIs that may not be implemented on other platforms, for example, we use the Ruby `fork` method for sub-process management, which isn't available on Windows.

 ## Available Commands

 Typically you'll use `fastlane` by triggering individual lanes: